metagol/metagol/README.md

 Metagol will search for appropriate substitutions for the variables in the second argument of a metarule (*Subs*).

 Users must supply metarules.
 Deciding which metarules to use is still an open (and hard!) problem.
+Some work in this area is detailed in the papers:

-Preliminary work in this area is detailed in papers:
+* A. Cropper and S. Tourret.
+[Logical minimisation of metarules](http://andrewcropper.com/pubs/mlj19-reduce.pdf).
+Machine Learning 2019.

 * A. Cropper and S. Tourret: [Derivation reduction of metarules in meta-interpretive learning](http://andrewcropper.com/pubs/ilp18-dreduce.pdf).
 ILP 2018.